AliChoukatli/CyberShield-Enterprise/02_AD_Integration_User_Management/Documentation/05_RDP_Permissions.md

    - Group membership of the user.
    - GPO application (use gpresult /r).
    - The local Remote Desktop Users group if needed.

+   ---

+   ### ✅ Conclusion

+By completing these steps:

+- The `RDP-Users` security group has been created and populated with authorized users.
+- A Group Policy Object (GPO) restricts RDP logon rights exclusively to members of the `RDP-Users` group.
+- The targeted VM (`LTP-EMP01`) applies this policy, allowing only authorized users to connect remotely.
+- This approach significantly reduces the attack surface and enforces secure remote access management within the Active Directory environment.
+Veux-tu que je t’aide à préparer une section sur la configuration d’une bastion host ou d’un jump server